marthydavid/ansible_openstack_atlassian/packstack-virsh-nat.md

 openstack user create --project demo --password Almafa12 --email demo@localhost --enable demo
 ```

-### At this stage you need to add manually the demo user to demo project from horizon with admin user
-### after that you could move on in the same shell
+### At this stage you need to add manually the demo user to demo project from horizon with admin user, after that you could move on in the same shell

 ```bash
 export OS_USERNAME=demo